brandonbloom/terra-java/doc/guide.md

 J.release(someGlobal)
 ```

+Global references have type `Ref(T)` and act as method proxies to underlying
+object of that type.
+Refs will automatically stripped where a value
+of the underlying type is expected.

-You may explicitly release local references if you want to free their
+Local references may be explicitly released in order to free their resources
-resources early.
+early.

 When interacting with the embedded JVM, the Lua process is effectively a giant
 native callback.
 All local references acquired from the embedded JVM should be